Calculate your potential savings with our ROI Calculator

 The regulation defines 22 classification rules, grouped into three main categories: non-invasive, invasive, and active devices.
 Each rule systematically leads to an assignment in Class I, IIa, IIb, or III.

 This methodology ensures consistency across manufacturers and reinforces patient safety.
-For example, Rule 9 applies to active therapeutic devices, while Rule 11 specifically addresses software influencing patient care decisions—this makes the EU MDR more forward-thinking than its predecessor.
+For example, Rule 9 covers active therapeutic devices, while Rule 11 governs software that affects patient-care decisions, making the EU MDR more forward-thinking than its predecessor.

-With the inclusion of aesthetic and cosmetic devices (e.g., dermal fillers), the scope of classification has widened, adding regulatory rigor where none existed before.
+With the inclusion of aesthetic and cosmetic devices like dermal fillers, the classification scope has expanded, adding regulatory rigor where none existed before.

 Did you know?
 Rule 11 under EU MDR significantly altered the landscape for standalone software, leading to a surge in Class IIa and IIb software device classifications.
 (Source: MedTech Europe – MDR Guidance)